MicrosoftDocs/visualstudio-docs/docs/modeling/analyze-and-model-your-architecture.md

 1. Understand existing program code better by [visualizing the code](visualize-code.md) structure, behavior, and relationships with code maps and dependency diagrams.
     - See the code's organization and relationships by creating **code maps**.
     - Visualize dependencies between assemblies, namespaces, classes, methods, and so on.
-    - Find conflicts between your code and its design by creating **dependency diagrams** to validate code.|-
+    - Find conflicts between your code and its design by creating **dependency diagrams** to validate code.
     - See the class structure and members for a specific project by [creating class diagrams from code](../ide/class-designer/designing-and-viewing-classes-and-types.md).
     - [Generate text using T4 templates](../modeling/code-generation-and-t4-text-templates.md) with text blocks and control logic inside templates to generate text-based files.